OutSystems/docs-product/src/setup-maintain/setup/system-requirements.md

 * Microsoft .NET Framework 4.8 (supported since Platform Server 11 – Release Oct.2019 CP2) or Microsoft .NET Framework 4.7.2
 * Microsoft Build Tools 2015
-* .NET Core 3.1 Runtime & Hosting Bundle for Windows
+* .NET 6.0 Runtime & Hosting Bundle for Windows

 Future revisions of OutSystems may require the installation of an update within the major versions mentioned in the previous list.